 So how do you go about this?
-An email that only a small percentage of people will read?
+An email that only a tiny percentage of people will read?
 A landing page notice that could overload people with information — and subsequently be forgotten?

-Royal Bank of Canada used the DAP as a change awareness tool for their landing page.
+Similarly, the Royal Bank of Canada used a DAP as their change awareness tool for their landing page.

-At the end of that day, using a DAP could transform your business.
+At the end of that day, conducting digital adoption in your business could transform your it tremendously.
 More effective change communication means users can be more productive.
-Fewer support calls means a healthier bottom line.
+Fewer support calls mean a healthier bottom line.
 And happy employees and customers make a successful business.

 So, which of these strategies do you use to ensure digital adoption?